peroyhav/documentation/Installing_Arch.md

         ```
         > Create a new GPT partition header with `o` option
         > Create a new 1GB *EFI* partion with the `n` option and set code to `ef00`
-        > Create a new Linux LUKS partition for the remainding disk space with the `n` option and set code to `8309`
+        > Create a new Linux LUKS partition for the remaining disk space with the `n` option and set code to `8309`
         > Save the partition layout with the `w` option, this will exit gdisk simultaneously.

     1.  ### Format the EFI partition